kristoffer-dyrkorn/javazone2024/README.md

 - press 'o' to view orthophoto (aerial imagery)
 - press 's' to view satellite imagery
 - press 'x' to export the scene to a GLB
+- press 'w' to toggle viewframe display of the terrain

 The GLB file will be stored in the default download folder for the browser.
 To view it, open a GLB viewer such as https://gltf-viewer.donmccurdy.com/ in your browser, and drag-and-drop the file there.